Social Networking and You

 Teachers, educators, and others employed in the public sector have good reason to use social networking tools with care and an eye toward discretion.
 Of course, our professional and personal lives should be separate, but that line gets blurred once you post personal information, photos and opinions on the Internet.
 (Read two educator's opinions in "Is Blogging Worth the Risk?")

 Unfortunately, several bloggers and the users of many social networking sites have become victim to poor Internet judgment in recent years.
 One well-known example is Heather Armstrong.
-Seven years ago, Armstrong made Internet history when she became the first person officially fired for blogging about her workplace.
+Several years ago, Armstrong made Internet history when she became the first person officially fired for blogging about her workplace.
 Her current blog, Dooce.com, has made her an internet celebrity, but she is still a cautionary tale of the dangers of blogging about your job.
 (See "Don't Get Dooced" from theglasshammer.com.)
-Twitter and Facebook have had recent victims, as well.
+Twitter and Facebook have had victims, as well.
 (See "Twitter gets you fired in 140 characters or less" from MSNBC.com.)

 Be smart when blogging and using social networking tools on the Web.
 Learn and use the privacy settings provided by these sites, and above all, use good judgment when posting personal information.
 These sites are very much like billboards on a very busy highway.
 With so much traffic, you never know who will see you online.